Strymon Iridium VS Walrus Audio ACS1 (Comparison)

 Read the full review: Walrus Audio ACS1

 Strymon Iridium VS Walrus Audio ACS1 Comparison Tool

 If you want to do a brief comparison of these two preamps, use the tool below to view pricing, features, and audio demos of both.
 You can shop for them and browse product descriptions via the orange Sweetwater buttons which help support our work at no extra cost to you.

 Walrus Audio ACS1

 If you listen to both demos, you can pretty clearly hear (and see via the labeling) that these two pedals sound incredibly similar.
-Personally, we like the Iridium a little better, but it's purely an issue of taste and preference.
-For the most part, it's hard to tell a difference between the two.
+Personally, we like the Iridium a little better, especially with gain higher, but it's purely an issue of taste and preference.

 While there's some flexibility with a USB connection and external Impulse Responses (cab simulating), there are basically three amp models and three cabs that can be combined with each model.
 Despite some differences in language and lingo, the rest of the feature set is essentially the same in both devices.